FK Budućnost Podgorica: Balkans Cup

 FK Budućnost played two seasons in the Balkans Cup, a regional competition for clubs from Yugoslavia, Albania, Bulgaria, Greece, Romania and Turkey.
-The club made its debut in 1977 in Group B, with Panathinaikos and Vllaznia.
-After four legs, they were second in the group with four points.
-During their second spell in the Balkans Cup, in 1991, Budućnost reached the final losing to FC Inter Sibiu.
+The club made their debut in 1977 in Group B, with Panathinaikos and Vllaznia.
+After four legs, they finished second in their group with four points.
+During their second campaign in the Balkans Cup, in 1991, Budućnost reached the final losing to FC Inter Sibiu.
 Before the final game, Budućnost eliminated Galatasaray.